MagnusBeijer/ListMissingResourceItems/ReadMe.md

 # ListMissingResourceItems
-Fetches all untranslated string from related resx files, calls the google lite translation api and then puts the result in an Excel file.
+Compares the keys/values is a resx file with the same resx file in a remote branch and translates all new/changed values and saves the result in an Excel file for review.

+`repository-path` path to repository to use.
-`source-resx-file` path to the main resx file to use as source.
+`relative-resx-filePath` relative path (from the repository) to the main resx file to use as source.
+`remote-branch-name` name of the remote branch to compare the resx file with.
 `target-excel-file` path to the Excel file to save the result to.
-`take-from-key` is optional and indicates which key to start reading from.
-All items before this key will be skipped.
-`items-to-read` is optional and indicates the nr. of items to read from the end. ("take-from-key" is evaluated before this one.)
-`translator` is optional and indicates which translator to use for translations.
-Can be either "GoogleTranslateLite" (default and free) or GoogleMlTranslator (requires an api key put in a "GoogleAuthKey.txt")

 Example:
-`--source-resx-file C:\MyApp\Resources\TextsIde.resx --target-excel-file C:\temp\out.xlsx --items-to-read 11`
+`ListMissingResourceItems.exe --repository-path C:\R\MyRepo --relative-resx-filePath Resources\TextsIde.resx --remote-branch-name master --target-excel-file C:\temp\out.xlsx`

 # WriteMissingResourceItems
 Imports the Excel file created by ListMissingResourceItems back to the resx files.